Summer Home Maintenance Checklist: Save Money While You Wait Out Interest Rates

-To a new homeowner — and sometimes even a seasoned pro — home maintenance can feel overwhelming.
-While it’s true there is almost always something to do around a house, there are several tasks you should be checking off your list this spring.
+Home maintenance can feel overwhelming, especially if you didn’t initially include it in your budget when you bought your house — most experts recommend saving around 1% of home value per year.
+While it’s true there is almost always something to do around a house, there are several tasks you should be checking off your list this summer.
 Enter: Our home maintenance checklist.
-This simple, straightforward list will help you know what you should tackle first and how to avoid common costly mistakes new homeowners make in the spring.
+This simple, straightforward list will help you know what you should tackle first and how to avoid common costly mistakes new homeowners make in the summer.

 Why a Home Maintenance Checklist Can Save You Money